Romaniuzz/Spring-Security-app/README.md

-This is a user authentication using JWT toke which allows you to authenticate the user by validating the token
+This is a user authentication via JWT token which allows you to authenticate the user using Spring Security